The information in this article applies to:

-Lastly, if you are running the 64-Bit version of Chief Architect then you may want to install the 32-Bit as well because some of the codecs mentioned in this article are only available in 32-Bit versions.
+If you are using the 64-bit version of Chief Architect, you may want to install the 32-bit version as well, because most video codecs only support 32-bit functionality.

 Finding additional video codecs can be difficult, unless you know the publisher of the codec.
 Information about the many codecs being published can be found on sites such as Wikipedia, Codecs.com, Codec Guide, or the site of the video codec owner/publisher.